dekoza/mtgpl/docs/_sources/IKO.rst.txt

 :mtgtip:`Kaheera, the Orphanguard<https://cards.scryfall.io/border_crop/front/d/4/d4ebed0b-8060-4a7b-a060-5cfcd2172b16.jpg?1623748548|https://scryfall.com/card/iko/224/kaheera-the-orphanguard?utm_source=api>`
    Companion — Each creature card in your starting deck is a Cat, Elemental, Nightmare, Dinosaur, or Beast card.
-(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| any time you could cast a sorcery.)
+(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| as a sorcery.)

    Vigilance